 We also note that such trend break models can be motivated by a regime switching model framework.
-In closely related work, Engel and Hamilton (1990) and Kaminsky (1993) employ Hamilton's (1989) framework for the dollar exchange rate that may be consistent with a sequence of segmented time trends.
-They show that such models can generate long swings that are often observed in the exchange rate data when the regimes have different signs and the transition probability matrix is close to be reducible.5 Although we do not employ regime switching models in this paper, our empirical model with trend breaks at endogenously chosen dates is consistent with such model specifications.
+The concept of regime switching, where the underlying dynamics of a system can shift between different states or regimes, has been employed in various fields of research.
+In closely related work, Engel and Hamilton (1990) and Kaminsky (1993) employed Hamilton's (1989) framework for the dollar exchange rate that may be consistent with a sequence of segmented time trends.
+They show that such models can generate long swings that are often observed in the exchange rate data when the regimes have different signs and the transition probability matrix is close to be reducible.5